apache/pulsar/site/docs/1.18/applications/WebSocket.md

 In case of error the server will close the WebSocket session using the following error codes:

-#### Different Possible Error Types

 Error Code | Error Message
 :----------|:-------------
 1 | Failed to create producer
 2 | Failed to subscribe
-3 | Failed to de-serialize from JSON
+3 | Failed to deserialize from JSON
 4 | Failed to serialize to JSON
 5 | Failed to authenticate client
 6 | Client is not authorized
 7 | Invalid payload encoding
 8 | Unknown error

-{% include admonition.html type='warning' content='The application is responsible to re-establish a new WebSocket session after a backoff period.' %}
+{% include admonition.html type='warning' content='The application is responsible for re-establishing a new WebSocket session after a backoff period.' %}

 ## Client examples